achernyak/achernyak.github.io/_posts/2016-08-02-phoenix-talk.md

     Phoenix much of it's power.
 -   [Ecto](https://hexdocs.pm/ecto/Ecto.html): The database integration layer.

-There is also a short demo of the app showing how a typical Phoenix app looks.
-I also use [Visualixir](https://github.com/koudelka/visualixir) to demonstrate the process layout of the app and how comunication is handled.
+Close to the end, there is a short demo of an app showing how a typical Phoenix app looks.
+In this scriont, I also use [Visualixir](https://github.com/koudelka/visualixir) to demonstrate the process layout of the app and how comunication is handled between processes.

 <div class="video">
     <figure>